kdl-org/kdl/XML-IN-KDL.md

 * Element nodes are emitted as XML start tags, with the appropriate element name and attributes, followed by their contents emitted in order, followed by the appropriate end tag.
 If there are no contents, they should be emitted as a self-closing tag.
 * Raw text is escaped appropriately when emitted.
 At the converter's discretion, CDATA segments can be used to encode any segment of raw text, as they deem fit.
 (This can be heuristic, based on the density of escapes required; or specialized to an output language, like always encoding the contents of HTML `script` and `style` elements with CDATA; or via any other criteria.)
-* Comments are emitted as their unnamed string value surrounded by `<!--` and `-->`, escaped as appropriate.
+* Comments are emitted as their contents (if a KDL comment) or their unnamed string value (if a `!` node) surrounded by `<!--` and `-->`, escaped as appropriate.
 * PIs are emitted as a `<` followed by their node name, then a space, then either their attributes escaped as appropriate (if "structured") or the contents of their string value (if "unstructured"), and finally a `?>`.
 * Doctypes are emitted as `<!DOCTYPE `, followed by the contents of their string value escaped as appropriate, and finally a `>`.

 Only valid XiK nodes can be encoded to XML; if a XiK document contains an invalid node, the entire document must fail to encode, rather than "guessing" at the intent.
 A XiK node is valid if the XML element it represents is well-formed, and it has the correct KDL structure:

-* Element nodes must contain: any number of properties with string values, and either a single unnamed string value as its final value, *or* any number of child nodes.
+* Element nodes must contain any number of properties with string values, and either a single unnamed string value as its final value, *or* any number of child nodes.
 * Comment nodes must contain a single unnamed string value and nothing else.
 * "Structured" PI nodes must contain any number of properties with string values, and nothing else.
 "Unstructured" PI nodes must contain nothing.
 * Doctype nodes must contain nothing.